SammyMcSammyson/Banana-Republic/README.md

 14/09/24 2128
 Added images and made the res4t button work for them need to make the images actually fit but thats a tomorrow problem.
 Overall its going...Im off to prees...

+15/09/24 1209

+Still got some features to add but I am a solid 50% happy with it howver going to run out of time.
+The project does not interest me - therefore proving the parts that do intrest me is UI/UX I think this is becuase I am creating something with creativity while this we are pretty limited - the process is creative but the product isnt while with UI you get both.
+Overall it has gone OK I have a base game however if I had to do it all again I would do it very diffrently.
+Overall a lot easier than last weeks.
+Writing on paper definitly helped and I look forward to the project.
+And I am getting more comfortable with functions since I started writing out what I want to acheive.
+Will not reach a 2 since I cannot get the local storage to work - but I am ok with that - I need to go to the Gym and do some other things.
+Will be on later but I doubt I will get much done since the improvements require reading and learning rather than using knowledge I already have.